MultiQC/MultiQC/docs/usage.md

 If you're interested in creating your own custom template, see the [writing new templates](templates.md) section.

+## Printing to stdout
+If you would like to generate MultiQC reports on the fly, you can print the output to standard out by specifying `-n stdout`.
+Note that the data directory will not be generated and the template used must create stand-alone HTML reports.

 ## Choosing which modules to run
 Sometimes, it's desirable to choose which MultiQC modules run.
 This could be